PaddlePaddle/FastDeploy/docs/features/thinking_budget.md

 - `thinking_budget` (int, required to enable): maximum number of tokens after `<think>` before forced termination.
 - `think_stop_sentence` (string, optional): a stop sentence that will be tokenized on the CPU side and enforced near the budget boundary.

+## Operator-Level vs LogitsProcessor

+FastDeploy has two ways to limit thinking length:

+- **Operator-level limit** (`enable_thinking=true` + `reasoning_max_tokens`):
+  - Implemented in built-in post-processing kernels.
+  - Lower overhead and better throughput under high concurrency.
+  - Best for simple "cap the thinking length" use cases.
+- **`ThinkingBudgetLogitsProcessor`** (`logits_processors_args.thinking_budget`):
+  - Implemented in per-step Python logits processing.
+  - Supports flexible controls, such as `think_stop_sentence` (custom inserted sentence before ending thinking).
+  - Higher runtime overhead under high concurrency compared with operator-level limit.

+In short:

+- If you only need a hard cap on thinking length, prefer `reasoning_max_tokens`.
+- If you need custom behavior (for example, injecting custom sentence tokens), use `ThinkingBudgetLogitsProcessor`.

+## Practical guidance

+`reasoning_max_tokens` and `thinking_budget` are not mutually exclusive in current implementation.
+If both are configured for the same request, both constraints can take effect, and whichever triggers first will end the thinking phase.

+- To use **operator-level-only** behavior: this is request-level config only.
+Set `enable_thinking=true` and `reasoning_max_tokens` in request, and do not set `thinking_budget`.
+- To use **logits-processor-only** behavior (especially with `think_stop_sentence`): this requires service-level + request-level config.
+Start service with `--logits-processors ThinkingBudgetLogitsProcessor`, and set `thinking_budget` (and optional `think_stop_sentence`) in `logits_processors_args`; leave `reasoning_max_tokens` unset.
+- Avoid enabling both for strict custom sentence insertion requirements, because operator-level termination may cut the custom sentence path earlier.

 ## Online Usage

 ### 1. Start service